AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following bug fixes:

-* Unable to download digital assets protected by DRM in Turkish locale.
+* Unable to download digital assets protected by DRM in the Turkish locale.
 * Unable to open and download the existing reports containing assets with multi-line title.
-* When you download assets using [!UICONTROL Download] button from the action bar, a maximum of 1000 assets are downloaded.
+* When you download assets using the [!UICONTROL Download] button from the action bar, a maximum of 1000 assets are downloaded.
-* Incorrect name of PSD type assets, when viewing in the Content Tree.
+* Incorrect name of PSD type assets, when viewing in the content tree.
 * [!UICONTROL Delete Rendition] option on the asset details page is not working.
 * Misaligned title and size of assets in download pop-up window.
 * While creating a report, labels are not localized.